2023 information

 support driver

-Support drivers must leave the base, and head up the road between 6:15 am and 8 am when the road closes to uphill traffic.
-Drivers must drive and park at the summit and not 'leapfrog' with riders.
+Support drivers must leave the base, and head up the road between 6:15 am and 7:50 am.
+The road closes to uphill traffic at 8:00 am sharp.
+Drivers must drive all the way to and park at the summit.
+'Leapfrogging' with riders is strictly prohibited.
 Absolutely no cars are allowed on the road after the race begins.
-Historically, cars are allowed to begin to drive back down the Auto Road with bikes and passengers around noon.
-That's 4-5 hours at the summit of Mt.
+Drivers and their riders & bikes, typically begin to drive down about noon.
+Drivers should plan on spending 4-5 hours at the summit of Mt.
 Washington, home of the "worst weather in America".
 You MUST be prepared with food, water and warm, dry clothing for yourself and your riders/passengers.
-Summit buildings open at 9 am.
+Your car is your primary shelter.
+Please do not 'camp out' in the State Park summit building, which opens at 9 am.
+Port-a-johns are available earlier.

 Auto Road Information